Skip to main content

 Who Should Attend: This presentation is designed for anyone affected by addiction, including family members, healthcare professionals, counselors, and support group leaders.
 Participants will leave with actionable tools and resources to support their journey towards healing and recovery.

-TBA - Sergeant Dean Christiansen, Drug Sergeant - Investigative Services, WING Drug Task Force Commander, Nebraska State Patrol
+Substance Use Trends in Nebraska’s Region 1: A Comparative Analysis of Local and Statewide Drug and Alcohol Issues - Sergeant Dean Christiansen, Drug Sergeant - Investigative Services, WING Drug Task Force Commander, Nebraska State Patrol

 Presenters